raltamirano/ytdl-splitter-core/README.md

 # ytdl-splitter-core
-Node.js module to download YouTube videos (using youtube-dl) as separate audio files, using the tracklist provided on the description of the video or CUE files.
+Node.js module to download YouTube videos as separate audio files, using the tracklist provided on the description of the video or CUE files.

 ## Usage